 Space is an essential element when it comes to a home office.
 Not only does it help you work with more ease, but it potentially affects your work productivity.

 Here we’ll share with you eleven clever and practical space-maximising tips as one of the best home office ideas.
 Set your work aside for a moment (or a whole day) and get your creative self ready for project ‘make-my-office-room-look-bigger’.

 Step one in creating more space in any room is to declutter.
 As they say, less means more.

 Taking out the unnecessary stuff out of your working area is an absolute must.
-If it has nothing to do with your work, best to place it somewhere it can be more useful.
+If something has nothing to do with your work, it’s best to place it somewhere it can be more useful.

 Clear the floor

 Limit the floor space to furniture and accessories that you need most in the office.
 Desk and tables, yes.
 Bookshelves could be.
 Rugs, maybe not.

 If you needed to store in some stuff, use an overhang or wall mount instead to free up space on the floor.

 Take advantage of the wall, but not much

 Pictures and artworks all over the wall — it’s as if the room is busy and crowded.